-That condescending voice that tells you that you’re not good enough or you don’t do enough in your life is no stranger to you.
+That condescending voice that tells you that you’re not good enough or that you don’t do enough in your life is no stranger.
 You may have heard it in past incidences, particularly during times when you didn’t feel confident.
 The voices may have said something along these lines:

-- “You’re not smart enough to get a promotion/start a business.”
+- “You’re not smart enough to get a promotion or to start a business.”

-- “He/she will never go out on a date with you so don’t bother asking him/her out!”
+- “They will never go out on a date with you so don’t bother asking them out!”

 - “Don’t take that risky step – you might fail.
 Your life is fine the way it is.”

-The strength of your Inner Critic is determined by how you choose to interpret things, based on the filters that are created by your beliefs.
+The power your Inner Critic has on you is based on how you choose to interpret things based on your beliefs.
 Ultimately, your perception of everything depends on how attached you are to your beliefs.

-Accepting what the Inner Critic tells us is like dumping toxic waste into our psychic river, which seep into the other tributaries of our life.
-For this reason, managing the Inner Critic is one of the most important skills to master because of the global impact that it has on our life.
+Accepting what the Inner Critic tells us is like dumping toxic waste into our psychic river, which seeps into all the tributaries of our life.
+For this reason, managing the Inner Critic is one of the most important skills to master because of the significant impact that it has on every facet of your life.

 It affects how we feel about ourselves, the way we relate to others and, most importantly, what we accomplish in life.
 An individual who is heavily influenced by their Inner Critic will find it very difficult to step into any unknown territory that requires risk-taking, even if it promises growth and progress.

-I’ve come across many people with tremendous potential who avoid taking chances because of their insecurities.
-No matter how qualified, smart or beautiful they were, what ultimately determined the trajectory of their life was what they believed about what they were and were not capable of doing.
+In my coaching practice, I’ve met clients with tremendous potential, who avoid taking chances because of their insecurities.
+No matter how qualified, smart or beautiful they were, what ultimately determined the trajectory of their life was what they believed about themselves and their capabilities.

 I knew that the only way to liberate myself was to find out where these voices came from.
-After a couple of years of digging deep into my personal history with my coach, I was able to trace them back to key defining experiences that occurred, both in my youth and adult life.
+After a couple of years of digging deep into my personal history with my therapist, I was able to trace them back to key events.

 Over time, I released my mental grip on my these unreasonable standards.
-What really comforted me was realizing that I was not alone in my struggle.
-It seems that everyone faces this inner predicament of managing the critical voices within them.
-It’s a universal challenge that’s part of the human experience.
+What comforted me was realizing that I was not alone in my struggle and that everyone faces it.
+It’s a universal challenge that’s part of being human.

-Like a cranky professor that dwells in the faculty of our minds, it must be tamed with tact and diplomacy.
-Because the truth is, the Inner Critic can offer some valuable kernels of wisdom that will help us reach higher standards of success and take us to the next level.
+Like a cranky professor that dwells in the faculty of our minds, it must be tamed.
+Because the truth is, the Inner Critic can offer some valuable kernels of wisdom that will help us reach higher standards of success.

 Here are some general guidelines on how you can begin working with your Inner Critic: